Squarespace Classroom FAQ

 Because my method uses code injection and the Squarespace commerce function you will need to be on the Squarespace Business Plan or higher.
 Furthermore I recommend that you are familar with Squarespace and know how to build and design pages and blog posts.

-How do I keep my content save?
+How do I keep my content safe?

 My method uses a password protected blog so everyone uses the same password to log in.
 The password is a built-in Squarespace functionality that keeps your content save.
 Read this post which explains my research into this and why I decided to use a password protected blog.